dongshins/EKC_ontology/README.md

 The current version of the ontology—created in OWL using Protégé and serialized in Turtle format—was solely authored and structured by:

 **Dong Shin SEO**
-Researcher, Center for Digital Humanities & Division of Information Development, Academy of Korean Studies
+Researcher, Center for Digital Humanities, Academy of Korean Studies
+IT Expert Adviser, Division of Information Development, Academy of Korean Studies
 Email: oriental.neo@gmail.com